Here are 14 Reasons Why I Homeschool and why you might want to as well.

 We all know that bullying is a huge problem, and I don’t want my children to be exposed to hurtful or negative words and actions displayed by hurting and negative kids.
 I want my children to be confident in the people who God created them to be without other kids criticizing them or putting them down.
 I want their confidence to come from their skills, character and talents and not because they dress or behave in a way deemed cool or popular according to the trends of the moment.

-I want my children to develop a love and excitement for learning—not just get items completed and marked off a list.
+It’s my desire for my children to develop a love and excitement for learning—not just get items completed and marked off a list.
 I want my child to learn for the joy of learning and not for a standardized test.
 I want this joy of learning to carry through life!

 I want the material we use to be interesting and engaging, but even more important Christ-honoring and Christ-centered.
 I want to trust the beliefs and standards behind those who write the material my kids will use.

 Homeschooling is about so much more than just books.
 It’s about household management, cooking, nature, being creative, exercising our bodies and serving others.
-Every day we learn at home, and interact in life together in healthy ways, my children are learning how to prepare for life.
+Every day we learn at home and interact in life together in healthy ways, my children are learning how to prepare for life.

-10. Real life experiences:
+10. Real-life experiences:

 We can sleep in when we need to or take vacation days when everyone else is in school.
 We can spend time with dad during his lunch hour (both my husband and I work at home), and who him our school projects as we complete them.

 I’m not foolish to think that I can provide everything my child needs.
-I also strive to surround my children with other godly adults (our friends, fellow church members, and follow volunteers) so my children can see how others serve Christ, too.
+I also strive to surround my children with other godly adults (our friends, fellow church members, and fellow volunteers) so my children can see how others serve Christ, too.

 My children spend hours outside each day running and playing.
 They enjoy healthy meals—all of which are eaten with other family members around the dining room table.
 They eat far more home-cooked items than fast food or processed food.
 My children also get plenty of sleep, and my younger kids nap during the day, because sleep is important to development and growth.